India's three-stage nuclear power programme: Advanced Heavy Water Reactor (AHWR)

 Of the options, the design for AHWR is ready for deployment.
 AHWR is a 300 MWe vertical pressure tube type, boiling light water cooled and heavy water moderated reactor, using uranium233–thorium MOX and plutonium–thorium MOX.

 It is expected to generate 65% of its power from thorium and can also be configured to accept other fuel types in full core including enriched uranium and uranium–plutonium MOX.

 There was a plan for constructing such an AHWR with a plutonium–thorium core combination in 2007.

 This AHWR design was sent for an independent pre-licensing design safety review by the Atomic Energy Regulatory Board (AERB), the results of which were deemed satisfactory.

 AHWR would offer very little growth for the fuel build up that is essential for wide deployment of the third stage, and perhaps the impact on the accumulated fissile material could even be negative.

 The AHWR design that will be taken up for construction is to be fueled with 20% low enriched uranium (LEU) and 80% thorium.

 The low enriched uranium (LEU) for this AHWR design is readily available on the world market.

 As of November 2011, construction will start after the site is identified in 6 months time.
 It will take another 18 months to get clearances on regulatory and environmental grounds.
 Construction is estimated to take six years.
 If everything goes according to plan, AHWR could be operational in India by 2020.
 In Aug 2017 the AHWR location was still not announced.

 Accelerator Driven System

-India's Department of Atomic Energy and US's Fermilab are designing unique first-of-its-kind accelerator driven systems.
-No country has yet built an Accelerator Driven System for power generation.
-Dr Anil Kakodkar, former chairman of the Atomic Energy Commission called this a mega science project and a "necessity" for humankind.
+India's Department of Atomic Energy and US's Fermilab are designing accelerator driven systems, which no other country currently uses for power.